 Initial remote development support

 A while ago we started working on remote development support in CLion.
 And in this EAP we are excited to announce that we have already been able to add initial support which is ready for you to try!
-It works for Unix-like (macOS, Linux) local client machines and Linux as a remote host.
+It works macOS, Linux or Windows local client machines and Linux as a remote host.
 We assume that your source files are on the local machine and that CLion will automatically synchronize them to the remote host.
 With just a simple configuration step you can get CLion, which runs locally, to build, run, and debug your application and its tests on a remote machine.
 For more details, please, refer to this detailed blog post.

 CLion integrates with Google Test, Boost.Test, and Catch frameworks for unit testing.
 The integration provides you with a built-in test runner, framework specific Run/Debug configurations, icons in the left gutter which report the status of the tests.
 In the case of Google Test, there is also a test generating feature that helps to create test and test fixture stubs.
 In this EAP we’ve reworked the whole integration in order to resolve dozens of performance issues (UI freezes when navigating to test results, performance issues when completing test macros, etc.).
 There has been a huge amount of work gone into reworking the whole integration which will hopefully make your work with unit tests in CLion much more pleasant thanks to the more responsive UI.